Maintaining a Healthy Body Size with Fibromyalgia

 Stress is a huge part of fibromyalgia.
 When your body is stressed, it's in fight-or-flight mode and preparing to fight or flee the perceived danger.
 Because a stressed body is in survival mode, it hoards resources it may need to escape/fight off danger, including fat.

-Balancing metabolism and hormones, determining what foods help you achieve your goals, and incorporating the right types of exercise to heal your body are what we do best in the Flourishing With Fibromyalgia Formula.
+Balancing metabolism and hormones, determining what foods help you achieve your goals, and incorporating the right types of exercise to heal your body are what we do best in the Flourishing With Fibromyalgia Academy.
 Ready to take the next step in your health journey?
 You can learn all about it here.